apiaryio/protagonist/README.md

 ### Synchronous usage

-If you for some reason need to use the api synchronous, that is also possible.
+If you for some reason need to use the API synchronously, that is also possible.
-Please note that the recommended way is to use the asynchronous api as to not block the event loop.
+Please note that the recommended way is to use the asynchronous API as to not block the event loop.

 ```js